What is ‘Gnoming’?

 Are you likely to face jail time if you’re caught doing this?
 I wouldn’t like to say – I would think it’s unlikely, but that doesn’t mean it’s impossible.

 Will your account be shut down if you’re caught multi-accounting?
 Almost certainly.
 You’ll be gubbed, your accounts will be shut down, and you may even be stripped of all of the winnings in the account.
-It is completely legal for them to do this.

 Do not take that last consequence lightly or underestimate it – it happens, and it can hit you hard.
 Remember, if you have money in the bookmaker account, this means you’ve likely won it (unless it’s a recent deposit) whilst losing money on the lay part of the bet.